Sweet Sixteen for Atari is now freeware.

 was some time during 1997, after that I sold the Atari and bought myself

-Below are some old screen shots of the program also a link to the freeware
+Below are some old screen shots of the program and a download link to

 Sweet Sixteen MIDI Sequencer for Atari ST